kapow-games/documentation/source/includes/_client-api.md

   }
 });
 ```
-Creates a new `Room` with the same set of players as there are in the existing one, and sends out an invitation to all of them, ensuring that even if all players in the room request for a rematch simultaneously, only a single `Room` is created for all of them.
+Creates a new [room](#room) with the same set of players as there are in the existing one, and sends out an invitation to all of them, ensuring that even if all players in the room request for a rematch simultaneously, only a single [room](#room) is created for all of them.

 ## End Game
 <aside class="notice">
 Only solo games can be ended from the client.
-To end a multiplayer game, the `endGame` API needs to be triggered from the server.
+To end a multiplayer game, the `kapow.game.end` API needs to be triggered from the server.
 </aside>
 ```javascript
 kapow.game.end({